 In our submission we make set of recommendations for the UK Government, including asking that it:

-- Extend the list of chemical pollutants monitored in territorial waters;
+- Extends the list of chemical pollutants monitored in territorial waters;

-- Create a clear process to identify emerging chemicals of concern;
+- Creates a clear process to identify emerging chemicals of concern;

-- Formulate a clear process to revise safety thresholds as new evidence emerges, and to deal with non-threshold substances;
+- Formulates a clear process to revise safety thresholds as new evidence emerges, and to deal with non-threshold substances;

-- Set clear targets to reduce the production and emission of chemical pollutants;
+- Sets clear targets to reduce the production and emission of chemical pollutants;

 CHEM Trust would also like the Government to correct their assessment that Good Environmental Status has been ‘largely achieved’ for contaminants, and ensure it reflects the real state of chemical pollutants in UK seas.

 Dr Julie Schneider, campaigner at CHEM Trust, said: